savvasha/detailed-player-stats-for-sportspress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Show the individual statistics of each event for a player per season.
+Show the individual stats and performances of each event for a player per season.

 == Description ==